InventiveRhythm/fluXis-wiki/editor/events/scroll-multiplier/en.md

 > Things for wiki editors to consider:
 > - Add explaination for sv gimmicks

-Scroll Mutliplier, not to be confused with [Scroll Velocity](/editor/events/scroll-velocity/), multiplies the current scroll speed across a period of time, changing its speed **after** the event time, meaning its effect triggers only after passing it, Unlike [Scroll Velocity](/editor/events/scroll-velocity/) where you can see its effect before reaching the event.
+Not to be confused with [Scroll Velocity](/editor/events/scroll-velocity/).

+Scroll Mutliplier multiplies the current scroll speed across a period of time, changing its speed **after** the event time, meaning its effect triggers only after passing it, Unlike [Scroll Velocity](/editor/events/scroll-velocity/) where you can see its effect before reaching the event.

 Can also be used with [Scroll Velocity](/editor/events/scroll-velocity/).